adrn/KingKong/README.md

-# KingKong
+# StrömeFinden
-Kinematic consensus of stellar orbits
+Find the streams!